ironhack-datalabs/data-ber-10-19/module-1_projects/data-thieves-project/Kick-Off.md

 The **deadline** to turn in the deliverables is right before the project presentations.

 ## Mentoring
-One of the TAs will be your mentor!
+The TAs will be your mentors!

-Your mentor will:
+Your mentors will:
 * Keep track of your project in general terms.
-Your mentor will be the second person that knows more about the project, after you.
+Your mentors will be the next people that know more about the project, after you.
 * Check if you are following your plan: are you keeping up with your tasks and deadlines?
 Do you have any obstacles blocking you?
 * Help/support you with specific questions.

-Your mentor is **not** meant to:
+Your mentors are **not** meant to:
 * Know everything.
-* Be your manager.
+* Be your managers.
 You have to be responsible of your own tasks!

 ## Schedule